About the Internship

 Before you begin this application, please read the following instructions carefully.

 In order to access the Carter Center Internship application, you will need to establish a user account.
 You will be prompted to create a username and password and provide a valid email address.

 Your user account will give you the option to save and continue your application at a later date, as well as check the status of your applicant file after your application has been submitted.
 Please be aware that once you submit your application, you will not be able to make any changes.

 To complete the online application, please be prepared to provide the following:

 - A short 250-word essay stating your objectives and expectations of a Carter Center internship and how they relate to your goals.

 - A resume, to be uploaded as a PDF.

 - A short, pertinent writing sample, preferably an academic paper five pages or less, to be uploaded as a PDF.

 - The names, titles, email addresses, and phone numbers of two people prepared to write letters of recommendation on your behalf.
-Your recommenders will be sent a system-generated email after you have submitted your application that will allow them to copy and paste their recommendation letter into a web form and submit it electronically.
+Your recommenders will be sent a system-generated email after you have submitted your application that will allow them to upload their recommendation letter into a web form and submit it electronically.

 Attn: Internship Program